 Head Teachers are required to put processes in place to:

-- a. ensure tasks meet NESA requirements of courses; - b. ensure students sign when a task is submitted; - c. ensure students sign when a task is returned; - d. record marks on the faculty system before marks are returned, and - e. ensure NESA Warning Letters are issued when appropriate or in accordance with Point 9 in this section.
+- a. ensure tasks meet NESA requirements of courses; - b. record marks on the faculty system before marks are returned, and - c. ensure NESA Warning Letters are issued when appropriate

 More than one class following the same course